C4pivara35/C4pivara35/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 18 years old, currently living in Brazil.
-I have fluency in English and have experience with Python and i'm studying Web, Database and Java.
+  - 💬 I am 19 years old, currently living in Brazil.
+I have fluency in English and have experience with Python, Web, Database and Java.

   - ⚡ I enjoy playing basketball, as well as watching movies, reading manga, or comics and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>